ProofofTrainingWT/WT-PoT/README.md

 **ResNeXt101-64x4d**

 The ResNeXt101-64x4d model is provided by the [PyTorch library](https://pytorch.org/).
 It is available under the BSD 3-Clause License.
 See the [LICENSE file](https://github.com/pytorch/vision/blob/main/LICENSE) for details.

-Please ensure that you comply with the licensing terms of each asset used in this project.